Alt Ardoch House, Lamlash

 Utilities / Essentials

 All electricity, including electric storage / panel heaters and calor gas for the stove are included.
-The house has high speed fibre optics broadband but please note that we cannot guarantee availability at all times due to the variable level of service from the service provider.
+The house has high speed fibre optics broadband but please note that we cannot guarantee availability at all times as this is outwith our control and the weather can sometimes affect services.
 Please be aware that the mobile phone reception is variable with all service providers.

 A starter supply of household cleaning essentials is included, i.e. washing powder, dishwasher tablets, cleaning products and toilet tissue.